 (%i5) 4/5; 4 (%o5) - 5that can be converted to floating-point values:

-(%i6) %,numer; (%o6) 0.8 (%i7)That "(%i6)" input illustrates two more features of maxima: first, the use of "%" in an input line to mean the previous output value; and second, the addition of a comma and the condition "numer" to force decimal evaluation of any expression.
+(%i6) %,numer; (%o6) 0.8 (%i7)That "(%i6)" input illustrates two features of maxima: first, the use of "%" in an input line to mean the previous output value; and second, the addition of a comma and the condition "numer" to force decimal evaluation of any expression.

 Also, notice the re-setting of the fraction in (%o5) above.
 That's an example of what maxima calls "two-dimensional" output.
 It works well for fractions, but gets messy for complicated expressions with lots of exponents and subscripts, which is why many people prefer maxima's flavors with graphical interfaces (xmaxima and wxmaxima).

-(%i13) x:5; (%o13) 5 (%i14) print("The value of x is",x); The value of x is 5 (%o14) 5Notice that the "print" function has two arguments here: a text string (enclosed in double-quotes); and the variable x (which is evaluated before being printed). [ In general, it can have any number of arguments. ]
+(%i13) x:5; (%o13) 5 (%i14) print("The value of x is",x); The value of x is 5 (%o14) 5Notice that the "print" function has two arguments here: a text string (enclosed in double-quotes); and the variable x (which is evaluated before being printed). [ In general, print can have any number of arguments. ]

-? cmd<CR>at an input prompt.
+(%i16) ? describewhich produces a long section of the reference manual.
 Notice that there is no statement terminator; you just enter the question mark, a space, and the name of the command.
+And there is a complication: the question mark must be the first character on the line.

 A more useful form of on-line help is available through the example() function, which offers examples of the use of several topics.
 The problem here is that not every operation in maxima has a text file showing examples.
 Fortunately, the command example() (with no arguments) provides a list of all the topics for which example files exist.